Auto Accidents in Oregon

 - Trial fees for state court: These are usually over $200.00/day.

 - Expert witness fees: These, of course, depend on the expert witness.
-Most expert medical providers in the Portland area charge $3,000.00 – $10,000.00 or more to testify trial.
+Most expert medical providers in the Portland area charge $3,000.00 – $10,000.00 or more to testify at trial.
 In order to justify paying this kind of expense, the case usually should be worth at minimum $75,000.00 and preferably worth $100,000.00 in light of the risks of litigation.
 Otherwise, I recommend reducing the demand to $50,000.00 to avoid such high litigation costs and risks.
 Most cases involving injury require medical testimony in order to prove that the medical expenses were reasonable, necessary and accident related.

-- If I don’t like my arbitration or trial award, how long do I have to appeal?
+If I don’t like my arbitration or trial award, how long do I have to appeal?
 If you are unhappy with your arbitration award, you have 20 days to appeal once the judgment is entered under UTCR 13.250.
 If you are unhappy with your trial award and if the judge abused her/his discretion during trial you have 30 days to file an appeal under ORAP 2.05.
-These statutes deadlines are subject to change by the legislature.
+These statutory deadlines are subject to change by the legislature.

-- Why should I obtain an attorney sooner, rather than later, after an automobile accident that wasn’t my fault?
-While my office generally doesn’t send out a demand letter until after you have finished treating, I usually give my clients much needed advice so that they maximize the value of their claim, rather than diminish the value of their claim.
+Why should I obtain an attorney sooner, rather than later, after an automobile accident that wasn’t my fault?
+While my office generally doesn’t send out a demand letter until after you have finished treating your injuries, I usually give my clients much needed advice so that they maximize the value of their claim, rather than diminish the value of their claim.
 Naturally, if you wait until shortly before the statute of limitations to try to resolve your claim, many attorney’s will not accept your case for filing on a last minute basis due to the liability involved.